jpowerj/dsps/ch03/03-07-multivariate.md

 and the vertical axis displays proportions.
 With r = n(b − a)/k, the area of each bar is the proportion of the set of numbers in each subinterval.

-## Example 3.7.20
+## Example 3.7.20: Rate of Service

-Rate of Service.
-Then = 100 observed service times in Example 3.7.19 all lie between 0 and 10.
+The $n = 100$ observed service times in @exm-3-7-19 all lie between 0 and 10.
 It is convenient, in this example, to draw a histogram with horizontal axis running from 0 to 10 and divided into 10 subintervals of length 1 each.
 Other choices are possible, but this one will do for illustration.

-Figure 3.22 contains the histogram of the 100 observed service times with r = 100.
+@fig-3-22 contains the histogram of the 100 observed service times with r = 100.
 One sees that the numbers of observed service times in the subintervals decrease as the center of the subinterval increses.
 This matches the behavior of the conditional p.d.f. g(x|z) of the service times as a function of x for fixed z.

 Histograms are useful as more than just graphical displays of large sets of numbers.
-After we see the law of large numbers (Theorem 6.2.4), we can show that the Figure 3.22 Histogram of service times for Example
+After we see the law of large numbers (Theorem 6.2.4), we can show that the
-3.7.20 with a = 0, b = 10,
-k = 10, and r = 100.
-0.05
-0
-0.10
-0.15
-0.20
-0.25
-0.30
-2 4 6 8 10
-Time
-Proportion

 histogram of a large (conditionally) i.i.d. sample of continuous random variables is an approximation to the (conditional) p.d.f. of the random variables in the sample,